brijgogogo/wiki2/programming/solr/index.md

 # Solr
 - search platform
+- based on Apache Lucene
+- created in 2004
 - open-source, distributed search engine based on Lucene.
 Lucene and Solr merged as a single Apache project in 2010.
-- Solr was created in 2004
-- distributed indexing, replication, load-balanced querying, automated failover and recovery
+- distributed (sharding was added in version 4.0) indexing, replication, load-balanced querying, automated failover and recovery

 - Full-text search
 - Highlighing